 Ordinary radiation station.
 A radiation station whose observing programme includes at least the continuous recording of global solar radiation.

-Note: The terminology of radiation quantities and measuring instruments is given in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8).

 Period averages.
 Averages of climatological data computed for any period of at least ten years starting on 1 January of a year ending with the digit 1.